ING Banner

 The ING Support and Research Studentship Programme

-Applications for the 2023/2024 studentship programme are welcome until March 15 2023.
+Applications for the 2025/26 studentship programme are welcome until March 16th 2025.

-The ING headquarters are located in Santa Cruz de La Palma and have modern computing, data reduction, and communication facilities.
+The ING headquarters are located in Santa Cruz de La Palma and have modern computing, data-reduction, and communication facilities.
 Access to a library, meeting rooms, etc. is also provided.
-Joint seminars with other institutions on scientific or technical topics and also visits to other ORM telescopes will be organised.
-The astronomical family on La Palma is relatively large, so professional and social contacts are frequent.
+Joint seminars with other institutions on scientific or technical topics, and also visits to other ORM telescopes, will be organised.

-Each year, the ING students can volunteer to participate in some outreach activities organised at the ING sea level office and Roque de los Muchachos Observatory (ORM), which in the past have included astro-photography and school visits.
+Each year, the ING students can volunteer to participate in outreach activities organised at the ING sea level office and Roque de los Muchachos Observatory (ORM), which in the past have included astro-photography and school visits.

 Requirements